rbottura/pagedjs_parallel-flows_tests/README.md

 Test suite and examples for the parallel-flows plugin for [PagedJS](https://github.com/pagedjs/pagedjs/), demonstrating multi-language parallel text layouts in paged media.

+notes :

+- *TXTdocument* contains text ressources like copy of articles we used for data.
+- *v01_b* is the original test folder from Julien Taquet, (⚠️ contains a deprecated version of the plugin).
+- *vite_template* is an attempt to make the plugin works as ES6 module (⚠️ contains a deprecated version of the plugin).

 ## Table of Contents

 - [Parallel Flows Tests - PagedJS Plugin](#parallel-flows-tests---pagedjs-plugin)